brickadia-community/omegga/README.md

     ```

     If you get an error like "gyp info find Python using Python version 3.8.10 found at /usr/bin/python3" you need to install python3: `sudo apt install python3` and re-run `npm i -g omegga`
+    If you get an error like "gyp ERR! stack Error: not found: make" you need to install build-essential: `sudo apt install build-essential` and re-run `npm i -g omegga`

     If you are having trouble installing with nvm and are running Ubuntu/Debian, run the following commands (installs node, installs omegga) instead or install node&npm from [NodeSource Binary Distributions](https://github.com/nodesource/distributions/blob/master/README.md).